Communications Office Services and Policies

 Living in Charlottesville

-Living in Charlottesville originated from a printed booklet made by Darden and Law School students to acquaint new students with the Charlottesville area (formerly known as the Insider and Home Sweet C'ville).
+Living in Charlottesville originated from a printed booklet made by Darden and Law School students to acquaint new students with the Charlottesville area.
 Since the material was shifted to the website, it has become a school- and community-wide resource for information about Charlottesville.

 The Law School is always looking for help updating the C’ville site, and sometimes hires students to do so.
-The site has led to sister sites at Curry and UVA's Graduate Guide.
+The site has led to sister sites at the Curry School of Education and UVA's Graduate Guide.

 To offer a tip or provide content to the site, contact email@example.com.